How to Become a Licensed Counselor in Arizona

 Education Requirements to Become a Counselor in Arizona

 A graduate-level degree is required for future counselors in Arizona, so it’s essential to obtain at least a Master’s degree in counseling or a field that is closely related to counseling.
-The law requires that the program be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the Council on Rehabilitation Education (CORE) or another regional accrediting agency.
+The law requires that the program be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or another regional accrediting agency.
 The program must include at least 60 semester credit hours, and if it is not accredited by CACREP or CORE, applicants must prove that the program fulfilled the state’s requirements.